 Meiwa, or Fortunella crassifolia, is hands-down the sweetest variety of all the kumquats.
 The shape of its fruit is more round & up to 1.5 inches in diameter.

 This variety flowers in the summer & bears fruits late in the winter.
 Thanks to its semi-dormant characteristic, the tree can withstand extreme temperatures below the freezing point.

 The skin of meiwa is thick, oftentimes thicker than the nagami variety (another variety that we will see in just a moment).

-Meiwa flesh is sweet, light orange & has one or two seeds.
+Meiwa flesh is sweet, light orange and has one or two seeds.